Board Committees

 Risk Oversight Committee

-- Approves and oversees adherence to the risk appetite statement (RAS), risk policy, and risk limits.
+- Approves and oversees adherence to the risk appetite statement (RAS), risk policy and risk

 - Oversees the development of, approves, and oversees the implementation of policies and procedures relating to the management of risks throughout the group.